Back to blog

 The software studio's stages were: inception, product, design, development, security, operations.
 Beautiful for a web app.
 Works fine for a SaaS backend.
 Reasonable for a mobile app.
 Actively wrong for anything else.

-A library doesn't have a "product" phase because the API is the product.
-There's no separate discovery step where you figure out what users want — consumers want functions with well-chosen signatures and an error model they can reason about.
-Slot that into the "design" stage and you'll get mockups for a thing that has no UI.
-The template fought us.
+There's no separate discovery step where you figure out what users want.
+Consumers want functions with well-chosen signatures and an error model they can reason about.
+Slot that into the design stage and you get mockups for a thing that has no UI.

-A game doesn't have a "development" phase that ends with a PR merge.
-Game development has a prototype gate — a binary "is this fun" question that has to be answered before you commit production resources to content.
-Skip the prototype gate and you build six months of assets for a core loop that doesn't work.
-The game industry already named this problem ("the prototype trap") and built a stage just for it.
-Our software studio had no room for that stage.
+Game development has a binary "is this fun" question that has to be answered before you commit production resources.
+Skip it and you build six months of assets for a core loop that doesn't work.
+The industry already named this — the prototype trap.

-Hardware doesn't have an "operations" phase at the end.
-It has a manufacturing phase, which happens exactly once, is enormously expensive, and whose main risk is that the FCC decides you didn't do the compliance work upstream.
-Compliance isn't a checkbox you add later.
-It constrains the schematic, the firmware, and the BOM.
-The software studio's vague "security" stage, bolted on near the end, was a category error for hardware.
+Hardware has no operations phase at the end.
+It has manufacturing — one-shot, enormously expensive, and whose main risk is FCC compliance you didn't do upstream.
+The software studio's vague "security" stage was a category error.

 So we had a shape that only fit apps.
 And we'd been trying to convince ourselves that the shape was "flexible enough" for everything else.